Published on November 5th, 2016 | by Beth Bengtson3

 Later, I had an opportunity to try a Dansko shoe with more of a heel, and was excited based on my fantastic experience with the clogs.
 The shoes looked great, but from a comfort perspective I was a little disappointed.
 Something about the angle between the heel and forefoot just wasn’t comfortable.
 The sole was rigid – similar to the clogs – but in a higher heel it just didn’t work for me.
 They felt clompy (is that a word?
 Well, it is now!)
 They were beautiful and would have been great for an office job where I could sit a lot, but for standing and walking, they just didn’t work for me.

 So I was cautiously optimistic when I saw these Dansko ankle boots.
-The “Shirley” style with its wedge heel seemed like it might be more comfortable than the other Dansko heels I’d tried, and the thermoplastic polyurethane outsole looked more flexible (I hoped this would minimize the clompiness factor).
+The Dansko Shirley booties with their wedge heels seemed like they might be more comfortable than the other Dansko heels I’d tried, and the thermoplastic polyurethane outsole looked more flexible (I hoped this would minimize the clompiness factor).
 To my delight, both those suppositions turned out to be exactly true!

 What are the things I love about these booties?